 - Discussed the potential new 9th grade building on North Penn's Campus.
 Traffic study on Snyder and Valley Forge is being explored for a traffic signal. - Conversed about the student population's commuting habits.
-Most students drive to school or get dropped off by a parent ever since COVID. - Talked about possible connectivity improvements for the elementary schools.
+Most students drive to school or get dropped off by a parent ever since the COVID pandemic. - Talked about possible connectivity improvements for the elementary schools.